-The older analogue network (known as PSTN), which connects calls over copper lines is operated by Spark but used by some One NZ customers.
-Spark has announced that PSTN technology is reaching end-of-life – they started decommissioning this network in 2017 and are taking an area by area approach with the aim of completing the work by 2023.
+The older analogue phone network (known as PSTN), which connects calls over copper lines, is operated by Spark and still used by some One NZ customers.
+Spark has announced that PSTN technology is reaching its end-of-life – they started decommissioning this network in 2017 and are taking an area-by-area approach with the aim of completing the work by May 2024.
 This means that if you have a home phone using the copper network, it will stop working once Spark switches off the old PSTN in your area.

 To prepare for the PSTN retirement your options are: